 Synod Constitution

-The 2023 constitution was adopted as amended at the 2023 Northern Illinois Synod Assembly.
+The 2026 constitution was adopted as amended at the 2026 Northern Illinois Synod Assembly.

-Please feel free to contact Assistant to the Bishop, the Rev. Julie Monnard at 309-794-4004 with any questions you may have regarding the constitution.
+Please feel free to contact Assistant to the Bishop, the Rev. Julie Monnard, at 309-794-4004 with any questions you may have regarding the constitution.

 Updating the Synod Constitution